anuragtb/pdfcpu/core/nup.md

 #### Orientation

-For PDF input files only.<br>
 This is usually associated with the writing direction used in the document to be processed.
+For PDF input files only

 | value | description |
 |:------|-------------|